 (b) The abatement of the public nuisance may include covering the open well or recharging basin or surrounding the open well or recharging basin with a protective fence.

 A well that is required to be sealed under section 103I.301 but is not sealed is a public health nuisance.
-A county may abate the unsealed well with the same authority of a board of health to abate a public health nuisance under section 145A.04, subdivision 8.
+A county may abate the unsealed well with the same authority of a community health board to abate a public health nuisance under section 145A.04, subdivision 8.

 (a) A political subdivision may not require a licensed well contractor to pay a license or registration fee.